yomi413/sinatra_project_final/README.md

 ## Cars Collection

-Welcome to my final Sinatra Project.
+Welcome to my final Sinatra Project!
 This application allows users to take the following actions:

   1. Signup for a new account, log in and log out;